Cramonty/Buttplug_AHK/README.md

 # Buttplug_AHK

-Control Buttplug.io compatible vibration devices using AutoHotkey.
+Use these scripts to control **[Buttplug.io](https://Buttplug.io)** compatible vibration devices using AutoHotkey.
 This project uses a Python-based web server to act as a bridge between AutoHotkey and Intiface Central, allowing for global hotkey control over your device's vibration level.

-##Important Note:
+## Important Note:

-This has only been tested on one device (the one I own) and only for the function of vibration.
+**This has only been tested on one device (the one I own) and *only for the function of vibration*.
 IF you have a device with other functions, I won't be able to help you with that.
-However, I encourage anyone to use this as an example to improve and expand upon the concept.
+However, I encourage anyone to use this code as an example to improve and expand upon.**

+***Code was written with AI assistance.***

 ## Features